aleynika/aleynika/README.md

 - **[After](https://www.canva.com/design/DAGe7P-Ug7w/qzIOIMeTN8IEbLvmG5bSQA/edit)** – The final redesigned version, incorporating streamlined branding and clear presentation of services to better connect with potential clients.

-Feel free to check out both versions to see the design process and how I helped enhance a social media manager's online presence!
+Explore both versions to see how I enhanced a social media manager's online presence.

 ---